AnonymousCSResearcher/MathdocClassEntityExplainability/README.md

 ```
 for mathematical elements (surrounding text of formulae).

-3) The document classification is made and evaluated running
+3) The document classification is made and evaluated (Table IV) running
 ```
 arXivClassification_semantified.py
 ```